emberjs/data/packages/ember/README.md

 ```

 > [!Tip]
 > The `<Paginate />` component is agnostic to page size.
-If you would like to hint
+If we would like to hint
 > to something like `VerticalCollection` how many total items might conceivably be loaded,
-> just pull that information from the response meta! example: `page.meta.estimatedTotal.bestGuess`
+> we can easily access that information from the response!
+For example, if we were
+> Using the JSON:API Pagination Profiles Spec, the hint could come from
+> `pages.activePage.meta.estimatedTotal.bestGuess`

 **Substates for loading individual pages**

-Often in a tabbed structure we will want individual loading states for the request for each page.
+Often in a tabbed structure we will want individual loading states for the request for each
-This is where the using the `default` block comes in handy.
-Here is the same example as above but
+individual page.
+This is a scenario where using the `default` block comes in handy.

-with a loading state for each individual page.
+Below is the same example as above but with a loading state per-page.

-In this case, the `activePageRequest` will start as the request for the first page, and update as
+In this case, the `activePageRequest` will start as the request for the first page,
-the user clicks through.
+and update as the user clicks through.

-This additionally gives us the ability to provide a stable ui-frame and navigation experience that
+In addition to per-page control-flow, this gives us the ability to provide a stable ui-frame
-wraps the loading and error states.
+and navigation experience that wraps these loading and error states.

 ```gjs
 import { Paginate, EachLink } from '@warp-drive/ember';